Table Of Contents

 The financial markets are dynamic, with evolving trends, patterns, and external influencing factors.
 That’s why a one-size-fits-all approach doesn't work.
 One of the most quoted sayings by financial institutions is “past performance does not guarantee future performance.”
 By regularly evaluating your strategy, you become better at adapting.
 This could keep you in business for the long term.

-Good money management involves deciding how much of your portfolio should be risked on a single trade.
+Good money management also includes position sizing, capital allocation across trades, and protecting your account over time.
 Most experts would advise you against betting more than 1-2% of your capital per trade.
 It’s also a good idea to diversify investments across different assets or sectors.
 Even rock-star traders don’t win every time.
 Their success is partly down to how they manage their capital.

 Don’t ever trade with money you can't afford to lose, like emergency funds or life savings.
 Once you've determined an appropriate sum, the next step is allocation.
 Instead of placing all your money in a single trade, consider dividing it among various trades or assets, ensuring that a potential loss in one area doesn't devastate your entire budget.